dalmasso/WaveformGenerator/README.md

 # Waveform Generator

-This module implements a simple ROM-based Waveform Generator Module handling Sine, Triangle, Sawtooth and Square waveform according to selector signal.
+This module implements a simple ROM-based Waveform Generator Module handling Sine, Triangle, Sawtooth and Square waveform according to the selection signal.
+Note that the selection signal can be updated at any time, the waveform output will immediatly switch to the selected waveform type.
 User can set the following parameters:
 - ROM Address Bits length
 - ROM Data Bits length